ruanklein/synapseq/README.md

 SynapSeq is a text-based tone generator for brainwave entrainment.
 It helps induce states such as relaxation, meditation, and focused awareness by guiding brainwave frequencies through sound.

+---

+🌐 **[Visit the official website](https://ruanklein.github.io/synapseq/)** for interactive examples, audio demonstrations, and complete documentation about the different types of brainwave entrainment.

+---

 ## Table of Contents

 - [How To Use](#how-to-use)